kenrickschulze/Chimeric-UNet---Half-invertible-UNet-in-Pytorch/README.md

 # Chimeric UNet - Half invertible UNet in Pytorch
 ## Description
-This repository contains the code to construct a Chimeric U-Net and to perform XAI analysis for a given model and dataset X. The Chimeric U-Net is a deep learning segmentation architecture with a non-invertible Encoder and an invertible Decoder with build-in explainability.
+This repository contains the code to construct a Chimeric U-Net and to perform the XAI analysis for a given dataset X. The Chimeric U-Net is a deep learning segmentation architecture with a non-invertible Encoder and an invertible Decoder with build-in explainability.
 For details see (REF TO PAPER).

 ## Chimeric U-Net Schematic:
 ![Alt text](CNet-1.png?raw=true)